triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 ##### `--extra-inputs`

-Provides an additional input for use with the model with a singular value, such as `Stream:True` or `max_tokens:5`.
+Provides an additional input for use with the model with a singular value, such as `stream:true` or `max_tokens:5`.
 This flag can be repeated to supply multiple extra inputs.